Queen's Tears Plant (Billbergia Bromeliads) Care Indoors, Propagation, Problems and Solutions

 Temperature and Humidity

-The best temperature for Queen's Tears Plant is an average warmth of 18-280C.
+Queen's Tears thrives in an average warmth of 18-280C.
 Keep it away from drafts to avoid sudden changes in temperature which can cause reduced growth.

 However, to bring the Billbergia Bromeliad to flower requires temperatures above 260C.
 You can achieve this temperature by taking this plant outside during the hot season but put it under a light shade.